richafnu/Viva/Viva/glint/reports/trend-graph-lifecycle-survey.md

 - ELC results appear in dashboards in real time and follow program confidentiality thresholds for displaying results to users who have access.

 > [!NOTE]
-> **For the Executive Summary Report in Employee Lifecycle programs:** If program settings allow, and a unique user submits more than one survey response, a records is included in raw data exports representing each of the user's unique submissions. **However, aggregated reports in the platform count them only once**.
+> **For the Executive Summary Report in Employee Lifecycle programs:** If program settings allow users to submit multiple surveys for an ELC survey, they may have multiple response records in raw survey response exports. **However, aggregated reports in the platform count them only once**.

 ## Date filters for Lifecycle reports